 - Issues in Environmental Science

 - Surface and Groundwater Collection

 Adding to these classes, ACC students can even participate in an environmental engineering and environmental technology internship, as well as join eco-friendly clubs.

 In addition to the opportunities at ACC, Manchester Community College (MCC), located in Manchester, Connecticut, is another one of the many schools providing students with environmental education and engineering programs.
 Similar to ACC, MCC students are able to enroll in various environmentally-based courses.
 Best of all, MCC additionally provides students with a “Pathways Program,” wherein students enrolled in an engineering-based major are provided with additional transferring support if students choose to continue their studies to pursue a four-year degree at a cooperating Connecticut university.

 While the starting salary and wages for the up-and-coming ecological careers vary, depending upon the specific job and its location, many students are hopeful that the new demand for eco-friendly experts will result in a steady rise in pay.
-Considering that President Obama asserts that he is dedicated to helping environmental careers and college studies, many soon to be graduates are looking forward to an open job field that is eager to hire students to change the environmental landscape.
+Considering that President Obama asserts that he is dedicated to helping environmental careers and college studies, many soon-to-be graduates are looking forward to an open job field that is eager to hire students to change the environmental landscape.